menu

 Occupations and Workforce

-Cuba is a blue-collar town, with 42.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cuba, you'll notice that it is more blue-collar than most other communities in America.
+42.73% of Cuba’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cuba is a city of professionals, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Cuba who work in healthcare (30.00%), farm management occupations (29.09%), and office and administrative support (13.64%).

 Setting & Lifestyle